 Our ability to become profitable depends upon our ability to generate revenue.
 We have not received marketing approval for any product candidate, and we have not generated any revenue from any product sales or other sources since our inception.
 We do not expect to generate revenue unless or until we successfully complete preclinical and clinical development and obtain regulatory approval of, and then successfully commercialize, at least one product candidate.
-We have not initiated any clinical trials or evaluated any product candidate in humans, including BMF-219, our lead product candidate.
+We have only recently received clearance of our IND for BMF-219, our lead product candidate, to initiate our first clinical trial.
 As such, we face significant translational risk as our product candidates advance to the clinical stage, and promising results in preclinical studies may not be replicated in clinical trials.
 All of our current and future product candidates will require preclinical and clinical development, regulatory review and approval, substantial investment, access to sufficient commercial manufacturing capacity, and significant marketing efforts before we can generate any revenue from product sales.
 Our ability to generate revenue depends on a number of factors, including, but not limited to: